• Skip to primary navigation

 Instructions

-• Meanwhile, add liquid and lentils to a small saucepan.
+• Add liquid and lentils to a small saucepan.
 Over medium-high heat, bring to a boil, then reduce heat to a simmer and cook (covered) for around 20 minutes, or until tender.
 Drain any remaining liquid and set aside.

 • While your lentils are cooking, add oil to a large skillet over medium heat.
 Add diced onion and cook 5-6 minutes, until soft and translucent.
 Toss in diced pepper and mushrooms, and cook for another 3-4 minutes.
 Add minced garlic and cook for an additional minute.